 I’d put my hard-earned money on the Retrospec Traverse H1 Convertible Bike Helmet for the following reasons:

-- The product has made a serious effort at keeping your head warm
+- The product has made a serious effort to keep your head warm

 - An adjustable dial for fitting